-The Audit Committee also advises the Corporation on the appointment of internal, reporting accountants and financial statements auditors and their remuneration for audit and non-audit work as well as reporting annually to the Corporation.
+The Audit Committee also advises the Corporation on the appointment of the internal and external auditors and their remuneration for audit and non-audit work as well as reporting annually to the Corporation.

-The Audit Committee met 3 times in the year to 31 July 2021.
-The members of the committee and their attendance records are shown below:
+The Audit Committee met 3 times in the year to 31 July 2022.
+The members of the committee and their respective attendance details are shown below: